roman-milk/roman-milk.github.io/making-mother-my-slut.md

  I was silently laughing watching my Dad go back to his chair, his cock obviously hard, as he sat down adjusting himself.

  Suzi was doing a great job teasing as she brought Dad his tea, leaning over in front of him, her blouse gaping open.
 Suzi took it a step farther than I told her, and wasn't wearing a bra.
-Report_Story #3